dexidp/dex/docs/enhancements/auth-sessions-2026-02-18.md

 4. **Storage cleanup**: `AuthSession` and `UserIdentity` records remain in storage but are unused.
 They can be cleaned up manually or left to accumulate no further growth
 5. **No downtime required**: Feature flag can be toggled without restart if environment variable reload is supported; otherwise, a rolling restart is sufficient

 **Key guarantee**: Disabling the feature flag returns Dex to its pre-sessions behavior with zero side effects.
 No existing functionality (refresh tokens, connector authentication, token issuance) depends on sessions.
-Additional tables in the database const nothing and can be deleted later.
+Additional tables in the database cost nothing when the feature flag is disabled: they remain unused schema objects and can be deleted later if desired.

 #### Migration Path